So you want to find a dance partner to practice with?

 Now that you know what you need to discuss with you potential partner, let’s talk about the next step – where do you look for one?

-Tell all your “dancing buddies” that you are on a dance partner search.
+Tell all your “dancing buddies” that you are searching for a partner.
 They may know someone to refer you to.
 In general, the more people you tell the better, it’s a numbers game!

-This is the newest and very effective place to look for a dance partner.
+This is a new effective place to look for a dance partner.
 There are now many websites that offer free and paid partner classified ads.
 The best thing about these sites is the information they provide about each dancer.
 They will usually have their picture, height, age, gender, location, a little bio and what they are looking for, all in one place.
 Lately, I have also seen a number of people posting their youtube video URL so you can see their dancing instantly!

 Here are 2 great sites: